0xReki/0xreki.github.io/_posts/2022/2022-09-22-christianity-in-current-society.md

 Or even faiths in general?
 For science, the core question is *“How much data didn't confirm your thesis?”*.
 For Christianity, the core question is *“How do I act according to the principle of loving one's neighbour?”*.
+If you don't act according to those questions, you're removing yourself from that group.

 ## Young People and Faith